» Forensic Science

 UKAS accredits Proficiency Testing (PT) Providers for a range of chemistry and microbiological schemes to ISO/IEC 17043: Conformity assessment – General requirements for proficiency testing.
 These schemes include marks and impressions, therapeutic drug schemes, toxicology, forensic analysis for explosives, drugs in blood and drugs in oral fluid.

-UKAS accredits Reference Material Producers (RMP) to ISO Guide 34 for a number of materials including forensic ethanol solutions, whole blood and serum and freeze dried serum.
+UKAS accredits Reference Material Producers (RMP) to ISO Guide 34 (currently in the process of being replaced by ISO 17034) for a number of materials including forensic ethanol solutions, whole blood and serum and freeze dried serum.